redbadger/crux/docs/src/part-2/effects.md

 # Managed Effects

+It's time to get the Weather app to actually fetch some weather information and let us store some favourites.
+And for that, we will need to interact with the outside world - we will need to perform side-effects.

-The approach to side-effects Crux uses is sometimes called **managed** side-effects.
+As we mentioned before, the approach to side-effects Crux uses is sometimes called **managed** side-effects.
 Your app's core is not allowed to perform side-effects directly.
 Instead, whenever it wants to interact with the outside world, it needs to request the interaction from the shell.

+It's not quite enough to do one side-effect at a time, however.
+In our weather app example we may want to load the list of favourite locations in parallel with checking the current location.
+We may also want to run a sequence, such as checking whether location services are enabled, then fetching a location if they are.

 The abstraction Crux uses to capture the potentially complex orchestration of effects in response to an event is a type called `Command`.